Lists & Rules

 Program Content: 85 points

-When (date of meeting), where (place of meeting), who (name of Person to address group), what (title of program).
-When a theme is Used it should prevail in at least a majority of meetings.
+• What (title of program).
+When a theme is used it should prevail in at least a majority of meetings.

 Total 100 points

-FOR THE FOLLOWING AWARD – SECTION 1 OF APPLICATION IS REQUIRED ONLY!
+FOR THE FOLLOWING AWARD – ONLY SECTION 1 OF APPLICATION IS REQUIRED!

-ELIGIBILITY: All garden clubs, districts, councils and garden centers belonging to NGC may submit a Pressbook.
+All garden clubs, districts, councils and garden centers belonging to NGC may submit a Press Book.

 FORMAT: Entries must be submitted in a folder with holes to firmly hold pages; a theme-style binder or oxford brief folder.
 No heavy scrap books, oversized portfolios or loose clippings will be judged.
-Size 8 ½ x 11 or 9 x 12
+Size 8½” x11” or 9”x12”.
+GARDEN CLUBS: Note category (small, medium or large), name of club, city, state, region and name and address of person submitting Press Book.

-DISTRICT: State, name of person submitting Pressbook, number & address.
+DISTRICT: State, name of person submitting Press Book, number and address.

-COUNCILS & GARDEN CENTERS: State, location, name of person submitting Pressbook, number & address.
+COUNCILS & GARDEN CENTERS: State, location, name of person submitting Press Book, number and address.

 CONTENTS: Materials must consist of only actual newspaper, magazine, newsletter or any printed publication “clipping” with the name and date of publication over each article.
 No decorative embellishments will affect judging.
-Affix contents in chronological order beginning January 1 & ending December 31.
-Pages must be numbered & an index is required.
+Affix contents in chronological order beginning January 1 and ending December 31.
+Pages must be numbered and an index is required.
 Each published item must contain: name of the club, district, council or garden center and/or individual(s) identified as a member of the garden club, district, council or garden center.
 Underline the first use of the club’s name, garden club member and/or district, council or garden center’s name in the story or article.
-Pressbooks will be judged on quality, quantity, diversity or coverage & requirements set forth in these guidelines.
+Press Books will be judged on quality, quantity, diversity or coverage and requirements set forth in these guidelines.
 Number of pages is unlimited.
-Pressbooks will be returned if stamped, self-addressed envelope is included with entry.
+Press Books will be returned if stamped, self-addressed envelope is included with entry.

 #24 STANDARD FLOWER SHOW SCHEDULE AWARDS